rlabrecque/CSteamworks/README.md

 =======

 _CSteamworks_ is a C ABI Wrapper for Valve's Steamworks API.
 It relys heavily on automatic code generation.
-The primary use case for _CSteamworks_ is to act as a buffer between a scripting language and C++ Interfaces.
+The primary use case for _CSteamworks_ is to act as a buffer between a scripting language and the Steamworks C++ Interfaces.

 * Author: [Riley Labrecque](https://github.com/rlabrecque)
 * License: [MIT](http://www.opensource.org/licenses/mit-license.php)